luchophelps13/amazonpricetracker/README.md

 **Steps**:
 (Assuming you have python installed and a proper text editor or IDE)

-1. Make sure you have the dependencies pip install bs4 (Requests is built in) pip install smtplib pip install email-to
+1. Make sure you have the dependencies:

+pip install bs4 (Requests is built in)

+pip install smtplib

+pip install email-to

 2. Grab the URL of the web page